 8. Economic Considerations:

 - In some cases, the cost of repairing and maintaining natural teeth may become prohibitive.
-Dentures can be a more cost-effective solution for individuals with extensive dental problems.
+Denture can be a more cost-effective solution for individuals with extensive dental problems.

 9. Medical Conditions: